legerch/qtavplayer/README.md

 # 1. Fork details
 ## 1.1.
 Purposes

-Original library was hard to build due to:
-- Usage of _Qt private headers_ (which heavily depends on how Qt was installed and the version used)
-- Some _CMake hacks_ (source directory had to be set manually, some directories where includes and exported when building target)
+The fork is mainly due to the library being hard to build on mainline version due to multiple _CMake hacks:_ source directory had to be set manually, some directories where includes and exported when building target

-So this fork aim to mainly fix those issues (and try some "workaround" to later propose a pull request to the original repository)
+So this fork aim to mainly fix this issue (and try some "workaround" to later propose a pull request to the original repository)

 > [!TIP]
 > See [changelog][repo-changelog] for more details